-Yesterday I launched the modern form of TV known as YouTube and guess what I saw?
-Another home workout by the legendary six pack wizard Mike Chang, who according to the comments underneath most clips is a nice guy desperately trying to make the whole world fit.
-This time he is laying on his belly with a heavy backpack on top while pulling a white bathroom towel towards his face.
+Yesterday I launched the modern form of TV known as YouTube.
+Can you guess what I saw?
+Another home workout by the legendary six pack wizard Mike Chang who according to the comments is a nice guy desperately trying to make the whole world fit.
+This time he was lying on his belly with a heavy backpack on top while pulling a white bathroom towel towards his face.
 The exercises look really painful and completely exhausting.
-You can feel Mike’s sorrow just by watching him train.
-The clip was full of ninja style “ahhs” followed by constant heavy breathing.
-I am not sure, but I think the workout was called something like “Get Turbo Shreds At Home In 5 Minutes Or Less”.
-Stats: 5 millions views; 10 million likes;
+One could feel Mike’s sorrow just by watching him train.
+The clip was full of ninja style “ahhs” and constant heavy breathing.
+I am not sure, but I think the workout was called “Get Turbo Shreds At Home In 5 Minutes Or Less”.
+Stats: 5 million views; 10 million likes;